Treatment at The Stout Street Foundation

 Keenan’s passion for recovery and unique experience as a resident, graduate, and staff member at Stout Street Foundation have all contributed to his position on the Board of Directors.
 Here he continues to give back to the company and community that helped save his life.

 Eileen Schurmann has lived in Colorado for 37 years and is the Branch Manager at Guaranty Bank and Trust in Golden.

 Eileen has been in banking for over 40 years and has been active in the Jefferson County Community since 1998.
 She is a member of the Rotary Club of Golden since December of 1998 and joined the Lakewood Legacy Foundation in June of 1999.
 She also joined the board of the Stout Street Foundation in 2013 after her son completed the program, and saw the value and need of what Stout Street contributes to those struggling with addiction.
 Eileen continues to support the Jefferson County Community in any way she can, spends numerous hours with her church and is the mother of five and grandmother of 7.

-Dale Algrim, Vice Chair
+Dale Algrim, Board Member

 Dale is a Colorado native who grew up in Thornton.
 He attended the University of Denver for both his undergraduate and graduate work and received a BSBA in Management and a MBA in Finance.
 Dale has worked in the financial industry for the past 20 years.
 He is currently employed as a Market President with Colorado Business Bank.